Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Preliminaries

 With these embeddings, the \textbf{score} which measures the similarity between a mention and an entity can be calculated, e.g., by their dot-product defined as $s(m,e) = v_m \cdot v_e$.
 The scores are further used to generate top-$k$ candidates for each mention.

-The bi-encoder is often trained using a cross-entropy loss (or a non-temperatured contrastive loss \textit{cf.} \citet{gao-etal-2021-simcse}) which is to make each mention close to its matched entity in the embedding space, but far away from the other entities within the batch.
-An alternative loss is the max-margin triplet loss described below, where $\alpha$ is a margin of small value (e.g., 0.2) and $[x]_+$ denotes $\text{max}(x,0)$, for each mention to its gold entity (the $i$-th) in a batch.
+Bi-encoder can be trained with a loss function to make each mention close to its matched entity in the embedding space, but far away from the other entities within the same batch.
+This can be realised with the max-margin triplet loss \cite{reimers-gurevych-2019-sentence,basaldella2020cometa} described below\footnote{The bi-encoder is originally trained using a cross-entropy loss \cite{wu2020blink} (or a non-temperatured contrastive loss \textit{cf.} \citet{gao-etal-2021-simcse}) for a similar intuition.
+We found that the triplet loss led to a more stable convergence than the cross-entropy loss in \cite{wu2020blink}, with a similar performance to the latter, in the experiments.}, where $\alpha$ is a margin of small value (e.g., 0.2) and $[x]_+$ denotes $\text{max}(x,0)$, for each mention to its gold entity (the $i$-th) in a batch.

-\paragraph{Candidate Ranking with Cross-encoder} The cross-encoder is fed with information of both a mention and its top-$k$ entities from the bi-encoder which are ranked according to their scores to the mention, and performs a multi-class classification, i.e., the entity that is more likely to be matched with the mention is predicted with a higher score.
+\textbf{Candidate Ranking with Cross-encoder}.
+Given that the bi-encoder can only coarsely identify top-k candidates but may not correctly rank them among a large number of KB entities \cite{wu2020blink}, we use the cross-encoder to make the candidate ranking.
+The cross-encoder is fed with information of both a mention and its top-$k$ entities from the bi-encoder, and performs a multi-class classification, i.e., the entity that is more likely to be matched when the mention is predicted with a higher score.

 Each mention $m$ is concatenated with each of its top-$k$ entities following the same input format as in the bi-encoder.
-The concatenation of the input for mention and the entity $e$ (without the \texttt{[SEP]} and \texttt{[CLS]} tokens in between) is denoted as $d_{m,e}$, i.e., \texttt{[CLS] ctxt$_l$ [M$_s$] mention [M$_e$] ctxt$_r$ [SEP] name [ENT] definition [SEP]}.
-The input $d_{m,e}$ is fed into the cross-encoder, which is composed of a BERT model and a linear layer, for a score output:
+The concatenation of the input for the mention and the entity $e$ (without the \texttt{[SEP]} and \texttt{[CLS]} tokens in between) is denoted as $d_{m,e}$, i.e., \texttt{[CLS] ctxt$_l$ [M$_s$] mention [M$_e$] ctxt$_r$ [SEP] name [ENT] definition [SEP]}.
+The input $d_{m,e}$ is fed into the cross-encoder, which is composed of a BERT model and a linear layer, for a score output $s^{(cross)}_{m,e}$.
+The vector $w$ constitutes the parameters to be learned in the model.

 The cross-encoder is learned with the following cross-entropy loss with softmax activation, where $E_{cand}$ denotes the indices of the top-$k$ candidate entities of $m$, and $i$ is the index of the gold entity.